Will Radiologists Be Replaced by Computers? Debunking the Hype of AI

-Dr. Eliot Siegel, University of Maryland School of Medicine
+Dr. Eliot Siegel, Professor and Vice Chair Research Informatics, University of Maryland School of Medicine.

 There has been quite a bit of “trash talk” about radiologists being replaced by computers in both thepopular press and in the medical journals lately.
 Experts in artificial intelligence and machine learning such as Andrew Ng at Stanford have suggested that radiologists might be easier to replace than their executive assistants.

 A well-funded startup’s CEO recently suggested that he would love to replace the “wasted protoplasm” that represents the radiology profession with a machine learning system.

 Ezekiel Emanuel, principal “architect” of the Affordable Care Act, has gone so far as to suggest that radiologists might be replaced by computers in the next four to five years.
 He made his comments about artificial intelligence in healthcare in his keynote address at the ACR this spring.
 He repeated the comments in recent articles in the New England Journal of Medicine “Predicting the Future – Big Data, Machine Learning, and Clinical Medicine”, and in the Journal of the American College of Radiology “The End of Radiology?
 Three Threats to the Future Practice of Radiology”.

 As a result of all the unfounded hype, I’ve been getting letters from trainees and colleagues.
 They are concerned about the potential threat of ‘automated radiologists’ and ask whether they should drop out of radiology or avoid it as a career.